Cambridge National in Engineering Design (J822) unit R039 – top tips for a successful outcome

 Tip 6: new set assignments 1 June

 The new set assignments are released on 1 June each year and you can start teaching this and working on the assignment immediately.
-For example, this year’s year 10 students can start working on the released R040 on 1 June 2023 for submission 15 May 2024.
-You don’t have to wait until September 2024 to teach this content.
+For example, year 10 students can start working on the released R039 on 1 June for submission by 15 May the following year.
+You don’t have to wait until September to teach this content.

 Tip 7: design development

-For Task 2 – Manual production of freehand sketches: design development, the assessment guidance states that students are required to develop one design proposal further using rendering techniques to present in both 2D and 3D sketches.
+For Task 2, Manual production of freehand sketches: design development, the assessment guidance states that students are required to develop one design proposal further using rendering techniques to present in both 2D and 3D sketches.
 A page of these development designs, labelled and annotated, would be expected to be seen in the students’ NEA.
+Students are expected to explain how they designs meet the design specification provided.

 Tip 8: engineering drawings

-For Task 3 – Manual production of engineering drawings, students are expected to draw a 3rd angle orthographic drawing of their design idea.
-As this is a manual drawing, evidence of a drawing should be by hand or a 2D CAD drawing is expected.
-Students could always include extracted drawings for the CAD model later in the NEA for clarity.
+For Task 3, Production of engineering drawings, students are expected to draw a 3rd angle orthographic drawing of their design idea along with an assembly drawing.
+The required drawings can be produced by CAD drawing or using traditional hand techniques such as a drawing board.
+Students could always include extracted drawings for the CAD model later in the NEA to support their designs.

 Tip 10: make use of Teach Cambridge